kyratrades/kyratrades.github.io/docs/videos/musicals.md

 {: .label .label-green }

 FORMAT
-: VOB+smalls `2.71 GB`
+: `1` VOB+smalls `2.71 GB`
+: `2` MP4 `576p` `1.09 GB`

 CAST
 : Patti LuPone (Norma Desmond), Kevin Anderson (Joe Gillis), Daniel Benzali (Max von Mayerling)

 NOTES
 : Black and white house-cam footage with crystal clear soundboard audio, slightly washed out at times (as it was in infrared) but a great capture of the performances and the staging.
 Definitely filmed in July.
-Theres a higher quality MP4 version with no graininess and clear footage being traded as well.
-Check with traders.
+MP4 version is higher quality with no graininess and clear footage.

 #### Sunset Boulevard - West End - 1995
 {: .no_toc .d-inline-block }